n8design/htwoo/REACT-CHANGELOG.md

 ### ATOMS

-- Added `inputElementAttributes` to HOOSearch
+- Added `inputElementAttributes` to HOOSearch, HOODropDownm, and HOOSelect
 - Added required property to HOOLabel, which adds * to indicate associated control is required.
 - Updated typing for HOOText `inputType` property to React.HTMLInputTypeAttribute
 - _hTWOo Core_: Update `HOOFlyoutMenu` and `HOOIconOverflow` from ul to menu element